What It Was Like To Be In Congress During MAGA’s Violent Insurrection Today

 “I’m seeing people disperse, and I’m hoping we’ll be able to resume floor activity soon.
 I do believe that we need to work toward safety and see that this curfew that the Mayor of the District of Columbia put into place is implemented very strictly.”

-Since you’ve seen this quite a lot in Michigan, what do you believe we as a country need to do to deal with the rise in domestic terrorism?
+Since you’ve seen similar activity in Michigan, though nothing on this scale, what do you believe we as a country need to do to deal with the rise in domestic terrorism?

-“I don’t believe that this is something to take lightly and I think everyone needs to join together in disavowing the people and the events that took place today.
+“I don’t believe that this is something to take lightly, and I think everyone needs to join together in disavowing the people and the events that took place today.
 This is so wholly unacceptable and troubling, and concerning and threatening to our government, to law and order.
 We need a functional government, and this should be taken seriously, this should not be the status quo.
-And frankly, I believe that we need to reclaim the humanity and our country and our systems of government, and work to make things better for people.
+And, frankly, I believe that we need to reclaim the humanity in our country and our systems of government, and work to make things better for people.
 Yesterday was again the largest number of deaths from COVID-19, we are in the middle of a pandemic that is ravaging our society and our social functions, and I think that’s contributing to the lack of stability right now.”